Slawomir Gromadzki

 Jesus had been earnestly conversing with His disciples and instructing them; but as He neared Gethsemane, He became strangely silent.
 He had often visited this spot for meditation and prayer; but never with a heart so full of sorrow.

 Now He seemed to be shut out from the light of God’s sustaining presence.
 Now He was numbered with the transgressors.
 The guilt of fallen humanity He must bear.
 Upon Him who knew no sin must be laid the iniquity of us all.
-So dreadful does sin appear to Him, so great is the weight of guilt which He must bear, that He is tempted to fear it will shut Him out forever from His Father’s love.
-Feeling how terrible is the wrath of God against transgression, He exclaims, “My soul is exceeding sorrowful, even unto death.”

 Never before had they seen Him so utterly sad and silent.
 As He proceeded, this strange sadness deepened; yet they dared not question Him as to the cause.
 His form swayed as if He were about to fall.
+Every step that He now took was with labored effort.
+He groaned aloud, as if suffering under the pressure of a terrible burden.
+Twice His companions supported Him, or He would have fallen to the earth.

 As Christ felt His unity with the Father broken up, He feared that in His human nature He would be unable to endure the coming conflict with the powers of darkness.